 This stark reality should get anyone jumping from his chair and heading straight towards the reception, sales counter, enquiry desk or wherever customers first contact the company to check what's happening.

 Is the telephone used well so as to improve and increase business?
 Are you managing to convert a caller to a customer?
 Do you invite your customer, do you entice your customer to start doing business with you.
 Are you smiling on the phone?

-While one cannot control customer thoughts one can definitely set it thinking in a favorable and right direction.
-This would be possible when a customer is able to visualize a friendly person on the other end.
+While one cannot control customer thoughts one can definitely set it thinking in a favourable and right direction.
+This would be possible when a customer is able to visualise a friendly person on the other end.
 For this you need to smile on the phone.
 Be warm and friendly.
 Sound efficient and professional.
 Put life in your voice.
 Ensure words speak louder than actions.

 Just as a customer is free to imagine the person on the other end, you can also imagine your caller.
-While you may visualize the caller’s voice, size, color, age etc don’t forget to visualize him as the person with whom you are going to start a conversation and depending on how you respond he will decide on doing business.
+While you may visualise the caller's voice, size, colour, age etc don't forget to visualise him as the person with whom you are going to start a conversation and depending on how you respond he will decide on doing business.
 He is your potential customer, a person who can make or break your business.
 Go the extra mile.
 Put that much more effort to make him feel welcome and wanted.

-In short, do you want to talk, relate or do business with an organization that sounds dead and morose or with one that sounds full of life and vitality?
+In short, do you want to talk, relate or do business with an organisation that sounds dead and morose or with one that sounds full of life and vitality?

 Words should speak louder than actions.
 The logic is simple.
 As a customer walks in you would smile and greet him and in return the customer smiles back at you.
 Now the customer has seen your smile, he is well aware of the attention he is receiving; he is seeing the person behind the voice.
 He has received positive vibes all along and hence decides to go ahead with his enquiry.

 A telephone call does not give him all these advantages.
 He cannot see you or your smile.

 It is then important to translate those actions to words such that he will understand to decipher to actions.